Pigeon Shooting in South Africa 2026/2027

 What's NOT Included

-- International flights return from LHR to JNB in economy class cost between £630 and £840 per person.
+- International flights return from LHR to JNB in economy class cost between £800 and £1200 per person.

-- Airport transfers from Johannesburg to the Lodge are priced at £110 per person return.
+- Airport transfers from Johannesburg to the Lodge are priced at £150 per person return.

 - Gun import and export paperwork fee is £70 if you wish to bring your over-and-under or side-by-side gun.
 Additional fees and extra time of 12 weeks apply for the importation of semi-automatic guns.

-- Pigeon-shooting ammunition prices are as follows: Clay cartridges are £8 per box of 25, or £320 per thousand rounds of 12 gauge ammunition.
-For game cartridges, the prices are £12 per box of 25, or £480 per thousand rounds of 12 gauge ammunition.
+- Pigeon-shooting ammunition prices are as follows: Rock Pigeon cartridges 28 Gram N0 7.5 are £10.65 per box of 25, or £425 per thousand rounds of 12 gauge ammunition.
+For game cartridges 32Gram N0 5, the prices are £12 per box of 25, or £480 per thousand rounds of 12 gauge ammunition.

 - "Travel insurance and personal liability for shooting."

-- Observer/Companion: £90 per day, per person.
+- Observer/Companion: £110 per day, per person.

-Pigeon shooting South Africa, Itinerary 2024
+Pigeon shooting South Africa, Itinerary 2026/2027

-BA55 will land at Johannesburg Tambo International Airport at 7:25 AM local time.
+BA55 will land at Johannesburg Tambo International Airport at 7:30 AM local time.
 A Four Seasons Shooting Holidays representative will meet you at arrivals and escort you to your airport transfer vehicle to the lodge.
 Alternatively, if you are carrying a firearm, you will be escorted to the local SAPS police station on-site at arrivals to complete your import-export permit.
-It will take approximately one hour, and then you will be escorted to your overland airport transfer vehicle or internal connecting flight.
-The overland JNB airport to lodge transfer will take five hours, including a 30-minute lunch and toilet break.
-The Four Seasons Lodge check-in is at 1:30 PM and accompanied by coffee, tea, and snacks.
-The evening meal will be served from 7:30 PM, and drinks will be served at the bar with open area seating by a traditional log fire until 11 PM.
+It will take approximately one hour, and then you will be escorted to your overland airport transfer vehicle.
+The overland JNB airport to lodge transfer will take one hour.
+The Four Seasons Lodge check-in is at 10:00am ready for an afternoons pigeon & dove shooting, returning to the lodge at 18:00 pm.

 Local pigeon shooting starts at 6 AM.
 Pre-hunt coffee, tea, and toast will be served in the bar.
 In south Africa, pigeon shooting starts at 5 AM with pre-hunt coffee, tea, and toast available in the bar.
 Early morning pigeon shooting in South Africa starts at 6:45 AM and concludes at 9:30 AM.
 Local pigeon hunts return to the Lodge at 10 AM for full English and continental breakfast.
 However, South African morning pigeon hunts will have breakfast in the field.
 Afternoon pigeon shooting in South Africa starts at 12 PM and concludes at 5 PM.
 Return to the Lodge by 6 PM for a shower before your evening meal which will be served at 7:30 PM.
 Drinks will be served at the bar with open area seating by a traditional log fire until 11 PM.

 Enjoy a leisurely morning at the lodge with a full English and continental breakfast.
 Depart Four Seasons Lodge for JNB airport transfer between 10:00 AM and 12:00 PM noon.
 Overland travel time for JNB airport to lodge transfer is five hours, which includes a 30-minute lunch and toilet break.
-Arrive at Johannesburg Tambo International departures at 5:00 PM.
-Departure time for BA56 at Johannesburg Tambo International Airport is 8:10 PM local time.
+Arrive at Johannesburg Tambo International departures at 17:00 PM.
+Departure time for BA56 at Johannesburg Tambo International Airport is 21:15 PM local time.

-BA56 will be landing at London Heathrow Airport at 5:30 AM (UK) local time.
+BA56 will be landing at London Heathrow Airport at 10:20 AM (UK) local time.

 Essential Pigeon hunting Information